philrz/super/docs/formats/README.md

 {"a":[1,"foo"]}
 ```
 is of type object and the value of key `a` is type array.
-In Zed, however, this value's type is type `record` with field `a`
+In SuperDB, however, this value's type is type `record` with field `a`
 of type `array` of type `union` of `int64` and `string`,
-expressed succinctly in ZSON as
+expressed succinctly in Super JSON as
 ```
 {a:[(int64,string)]}
 ```
 This is super-structuredness in a nutshell.

-### 2.1 Zed and Schemas
+### 2.1 Schemas

-While the Zed data model removes the schema constraint,
+While the super data model removes the schema constraint,
 the implication here is not that schemas are unimportant;
 to the contrary, schemas are foundational.
 Schemas not only define agreement
 and semantics between communicating entities, but also serve as the cornerstone